fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-spring-2024/syllabus.md

 ## How to succeed in this class
 What you can do:
-* Keep up with the course by attending class, checking Discord, being aware of the course schedule, and doing all assignments on time.
+* Keep up with the course by attending class, checking Slack, being aware of the course schedule, and doing all assignments on time.
 * Be an active participant in class.
-This means asking and answering questions in class and on Discord, seeking help when needed, and contacting the instructor or the course assistants using Discord if you have any questions outside of class time.
+This means asking and answering questions in class and on Slack, seeking help when needed, and contacting the instructor or the course assistants using Slack if you have any questions outside of class time.
 * Be respectful of your classmates, your instructor, and the course assistants.
 * Do your own work.

 What I can do:
 * Grade promptly (exact guarantees TBD).
-* Respond to all Discord messages and emails within one business day.
+* Respond to all Slack messages and emails within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being enthusiastic about course material and my role in helping you learn.